True Love Stories at Pertwee, Anderson & Gold ǀ Exhibition review

 The clichéd covers of the Mills & Boon novels have been a source of inspiration for several artists, notably Alex Holder, of the collaboration Oli + Alex, who recreated the cover scenes with her then boyfriend to much critical acclaim, in 2011.

 While the subject has been explored in other ways, the Connor Brothers’ works provide an original angle.
 True Love Stories is a highly enjoyable exhibition to view, and the unusual space at Pertwee, Anderson & Gold provides an interesting backdrop.
 Highly recommended.

-True Love Stories is on at the Pertwee, Anderson & Gold Gallery until 4th July 2013, for further information visit here.
+True Love Stories is at the Pertwee, Anderson & Gold Gallery until 4th July 2013.
+For further information visit the gallery’s website here.